Britain Moves From Democracy to Authoritarian State in Pernicious Veil of Secrecy

 Few of the mainstream establishment press thought this was worthy of mention.
 From ZeroHedge – It’s not just those domestic extremists and crazy “conspiracy theory” kooks who took serious issue with UK Prime Minister David Cameron’s overtly fascist language when it comes to freedom of expression in Great Britain”.
 The Independent was more sanguine – “This is the creepiest thing David Cameron has ever said“.

 New powers being brought in by the Conservatives should be of great concern to everyone.
-They are expected to be the introduction of banning orders for organisations who use hate speech in public places, but whose activities fall short of proscription and include;
+Theresa May, the most authoritarian Home Secretary in Britain aside of world wars is by far one of the most dangerous politicians walking in the corridors of power.
+These new powers are expected to be the introduction of banning orders for organisations who use hate speech in public places, but whose activities fall short of proscription and include;

 Simply take out the word ‘extremist’ from those five points and you have the existence of something completely different.
 Of course you could be forgiven for thinking that the government would not abuse such laws.
 But they already allow for such abuses to take place on current terror laws, for instance:

 What is most striking about these events are that publicly funded bodies such as the BBC, the Police and local authorities are refusing to answer perfectly reasonable Freedom of Information Act requests.
-They are exercising powers they shouldn’t have but were given by a government that the electorate were not consulted on and do not approve of in the first place.
+They are exercising powers they shouldn’t have but were given by a government, that a law abiding electorate were not consulted on and do not approve of in the first place.